wandb/docs/docs/guides/hosting/operator-airgapped.md

 **We would like to prevent the kubernetes operator from applying unattended updates.
 Is that possible?**
 You can disable auto-updates from the W&B console.
 Reach out to your W&B team for any questions on the supported versions.
 Also, note that W&B supports platform versions released in last 6 months.
 W&B recommends performing periodic upgrades.

-**What if my environment has no connection to external repositories?**
+**Would the deployment work if our environment has no connection to public repositories?**
 As long as the `airgapped: true` configuration is enabled, the W&B Operator will not attempt to reach public repositories and will use your internal resources.